Every website has a landing page. A page for their customers to stand on and to start touring your website.

 A great starting point for keyword research is BiQ Keyword Intelligence.

-You can easily get a list of related keywords to use in your landing page.
+You can easily get a list of related keywords to use on your landing page.

 And on top of keywords, you can also incorporate Google Adwords as well as other paid boosting methods.